 Original Design provided by Kevin Brown, whose work is featured on deviantart.com Thank you, Kevin.

 The ship now known as the SS Seiklon Axel began its career as the USS Costner in the Federation Merchant Fleet.
-It served in the Delta Quadrant as a Multi-Purpose Support Vessel (MPSV) for nearly 30 years.
+It was built by Damen Galactic at their Earth Orbital Shipyard Facility and has served in the Delta Quadrant as a Multi-Purpose Support Vessel (MPSV) for nearly 30 years.
 It was transferred to the ownership of the Captain Paul Gorgon in 2415 by private sale rather than being decommissioned.

 This ship is 81m long x 23.4m high x 33.7m wide and is comprised of 6 decks.